dougtoppin/presentation-aws-cloudformation/PITCHME.md

 +++

-Creation using automation facilitates and encourages creating on demand, such as with regression test environments

-+++

 deleting stacks

-Sometimes a stack delete will fail, you might need to try it again or do a manual delete of a resource
+Sometimes a stack delete will fail (race condition for example), you might need to try it again or do a manual delete of a resource, do not assume that a stack delete will work every time without confirming

 +++

 Don't hardcode stuff in your templates

-Use the Parameter Store to centralize settings, pass parameters between templates
+* use the Parameter Store to centralize settings
+* pass parameters between templates

 +++

-Does not support SecureStrings in the Parameter Store
+CloudFormation does not support SecureStrings in the Parameter Store but it is in the AWS queue

 +++

-Start with an existing set of templates rather then create your own from scratch
+Start with an existing set of templates rather than create your own from scratch

++++

+stack-updates seem to take a while vs delete/create cycles

 ---